Latest cryptocurrency news as Bitcoin soars amid rumours of being accepted by Amazon

 “It begins with Bitcoin – this is the key first stage of this crypto project, and the directive is coming from the very top… Jeff Bezos himself,” the Amazon insider told the publication.

-The report has sent the value of Bitcoin soaring in a new propelled stage of growth which has not been seen since its boom period in the run up to May this year.
+The report has sent the value of Bitcoin soaring in a new propelled stage of growth which has not been seen since its boom period in the run up to May this year, but Amazon have said the claims made by the insider are ‘not true’.

+A spokesperson for Amazon said: “Notwithstanding our interest in the space, the speculation that has ensued around our specific plans for cryptocurrencies is not true.
+We remain focused on exploring what this could look like for customers shopping on Amazon.”

+Speaking about their recent advertisement for a Digital Currency and Blockchain Product Lead, the Amazon spokesperson added: “We’re inspired by the innovation happening in the cryptocurrency space and are exploring what this could look like on Amazon.

 Why were crypto prices down?